 When you invest, you are putting your money at work.
-Whatever money you invested could give you higher return compared to saving.
+Whatever money you invested could give you a higher return compared to saving.

 As early as now, let your money work for you and not against you by investing on the right vehicle!

 Someone who invests P 25,000 by age 25, with a 10% rate of return, will have more than P 20 million during his retirement.
 This is constant even if he or she stops investing after age 35.
-Those who waited until age 35 will have three times less money than the return of investment of the one who start early!
+Those who waited until age 35 will have three times less money than the return of investment of the one who started early!